Skip to content Skip to footer

 5. Schedule Regular Video/Phone Check-Ins

-Many people are feeling discouraged about canceled plans, from big travel events to weekly visits to loved ones in senior living.
-But with a little help from technology, you can keep your regularly scheduled visits on the books — they’ll just look a little different.
-Shift your in-person visits to video conferences using an app such as Zoom, FaceTime, or Google Hangouts.
+If you're not able to be there in person on a regular basis, shift your visits to video conferences using an app such as Zoom, FaceTime, or Google Hangouts.
 If that feels a little too advanced, a good old-fashioned phone call will still brighten your loved one’s day.
 Put it on speaker phone so the whole family can say hello.
 You could even loop in family and friends who don’t live nearby via conference call to facilitate the feeling of a big group visit.